 Put this one at the top of your list of things to do in Kauai.
 Besides a helicopter, this is your only way to see the majestic Napali coast in Kauai.
 And trust me, seeing it by boat is 100 times betters.
 Because you’ll not only see the coast, you’ll have an amazing adventure too!

 The catamaran boat ride to the Na Pali coast is great for people just looking for a leisurely sail.
-If you have young children, older adults, or anyone who does not want to do anything strenuous, then the catamaran is a great way to see the Napali coast!
+If you have young children, older adults, or anyone who does not want to do anything strenuous, then the catamaran is a great way to see the Na Pali coast!

 Ok, I know I said it before, but if you are looking for things to do in Kauai, PLEASE add this to your bucket list!

 In Kauai, most of the waterfalls are located on private property.
 So it can be pretty difficult to get to them.
 But with this Half-Day Kayak and Waterfall Hike Tour in Kauai, you get a scenic kayak tour down the river to an amazing waterfall.

 What we loved about this tour was that it started with a 45-minute kayak ride up the Wailua River (it was smooth, easy sailing).
-And then continued with an approximately 30-minute scenic hike to the waterfall.
+And then continued with an approximately 30-minute scenic (easy!) hike to the waterfall.